arXiv/html_feedback/README.md

 9. Use SQLite as backend database, get report information from frontend.
 Information included attachment file, screenshot, id, article title, comments, user id and contact info, selected html, etc.

 ## Future work & Current Problem
-#### Important

-1. **Put the report comments into a file (or other inspectable format) for a demo**
+### Urgent and important

-2. **Implement the DOM capture (get top level element and most specific element)**
+1. **Implement the DOM capture (get top level element and most specific element)**
+2. Clean the data in report box after close it!
+3. Add highlight function to this
-3. **implement browser version info from javascript** Not sure what this mean?
+4. **implement browser version info from javascript** : You use what kind of browser, and if it will success or not!

+#### Do it in "recent" future

-4. Test Highlight Function: Related to 5.
+1. Test Highlight Function: Related to 5.
 So Try to solve 5a!
    1. test highlight merged author/dept
    2. test highlight equation
    3. test highlighting words with extra chars like:
       1. \ANDAshish Vaswani
       2. Noam Shazeer1
-5. Improve for select text report function.
-Finish one of them.
-   a.
-For highlight method, sometimes it will make text invisiable.
-   b.
-For create div method.
-Some text does not included.
-   c.
-Try to create third method: Return the HTML file of it!
-6. Report Mode for ScreenReader.
+2. Report Mode for ScreenReader.

-#### Future work
+### Future work

 1. Show the demo to our users and optimize the user experience based on their feedback
 2. Issues with screenshot functionality: Firstly, some characters cannot be captured (likely due to HTML2Canvas limitations), and secondly, in split-screen mode, the screenshot position shifts downwards.
    Solution?: Change document.nody to document.element.
 But the screenshot will become empty.
 Do not know why yet!

-## Develop Log 4/ 22 - 4/28
+## Develop Log Current

 #### Using Keyboard Shortcuts to Open and Close the Report Box